Irabago55/Startup_CS_260/notes.md

 ## CSS Notes

 1. If you have an id in your html you reference it in css by saying #(id name)

+## Vite & React Notes

+1. Use "npm run dev" to host the website to see changes live